samwell-ho/openpgp-ca/doc/src/keys-revocation.md

 # Publishing the revocation

-Now the revocation has been applied to our local copy of the user's certificate.
+Now the revocation has been applied to our local copy of the user's OpenPGP key.
-We still need to publish this newly revoked version of the user's certificate.
+We still need to publish this newly revoked version of the user's key.

 To achieve this we should
-[regenerate our organization's WKD](keys-publish.md#publish-keys-as-a-wkd) and publish the new version of this user certificate there.
+[regenerate our organization's WKD](keys-publish.md#publish-keys-as-a-wkd) and publish the new version of this user's OpenPGP key there.

-Also, we can manually export the certificate
+Also, we can manually export the user's key

 `$ openpgp-ca -d example.oca user export --email alice@example.org > alice.pub`